2024-07-13

 If trying to judge how much I am beholden "to the man", take into consideration that there was no payment from Seeed Studio and that these notes and future posts have not and will not be submitted to Seeed Studio before being published.
 Besides, all I really do is describe how I go about doing things for my own use and I publish some of my notes in the hope that others may find the information useful.
 So this post is not a recommendation about various products because I simply do not have enough knowledge or experience to make judgments about the relative merits of the numerous devices that are available from many vendors.
 Now is a good time to repeat that I do not claim any expertise about the subject matter covered in this post or any other post on this site.

 With that out of the way, let me add that I purchased another two XIAO ESP32C3 from Seeed Studio as soon as they became available again in late December 2022 even if I had no experience with them.
 When Seeed Studio offered low shipping rates for these cheap ($5 US) devices with attractive specifications, I jumped at the chance to get them, along with a couple of XIAO nRF52840, especially given the supply issues that have been plaguing the markets for electronic enthusiasts in the last few years.
 At the same time, I also purchased a similar number of WEMOS W600-PICO development boards which is based on another Wi-Fi enabled microcontroller.
 Blame that purchase, in part, for the delay into looking at the ESP32C3.
 More accurately, I made an error in my initial look at the W600-PICO that I felt was so egregious that my priority was to rewrite the whole thing as quickly as possible.
 The similarities and differences are interesting enough that I may write a comparison of the two boards in the future.
+Almost sixteen months after writing that last line, I haven't fulfilled that half promise.
+On the other hand, there is a review of some sub-par Super Mini ESP32-C3 boards first published in May and a recent look at the XIAO ESP32C6 which I have dubbed the big brother (2024-07-12).

 Tiny, Cute and Markedly Different toc